bctnry/flowmark/docs/manual.md

 Keywords are intended to be a mechanism to extend the language itself

+## Path & import

+Weave supports importing other source files (in the form of primitive `\import`); all the result from the imported file would be carried over.
+Weave reads the base directory from three source for module name resolving:

++ Environment variable `WEAVE_IMPORT_PATH`;
++ The parent directory of the input file;
++ Any path added with the `\path` primitive.

+One can specify multiple path in the environment variable `WEAVE_IMPORT_PATH` by separating them with semicolon `;`.

 ## Primitives

 (names tagged with * is still work in progress)